Empowering communities

 Municipalities, churches, schools and chambers of commerce are not eligible.
 Applicants should be located in a region served by PPL Electric Utilities.

 PPL is committed to building healthy communities through financial support to nonprofits working in the areas of education and development of sustainable communities.
-Grant funding can be used for day-to-day program management not for operational expenses.
+Sustaining grants can be used for operating funds and day-to-day program management.

 Our objective is to improve the quality of life in the communities we serve, with a particular focus on the 29 Pennsylvania counties served by PPL Electric Utilities.
 We serve the following regions in PA: